 How to Troubleshoot Challenges Faced When Making Mead Without Yeast

-If you have been facing challenges when making your mead, then we are here to help you understand how to troubleshoot.
+If you have been facing challenges when brewing mead, then we are here to help you understand how to troubleshoot.
 Here are the common challenges and how to troubleshoot:

-• Stalled or slow fermentation: Here, you will do two things.
-First, ensure the fermentation temperature is within the optimal range (60 to 80 degrees Fahrenheit) for wild yeast to eat sugar in honey to turn into alcohol.
+- Stalled or slow fermentation: Here, you will do two things.
+First, make sure the fermentation temperature is within the optimal range (60 to 80 degrees Fahrenheit) for wild yeast to eat sugar in honey to turn into alcohol.
 Second, inject more wild yeast by adding honey or more fruits.

 Benefits of Consuming Mead

-• It is made using natural ingredients: Mead is made using natural ingredients such as water, honey and fruits.
-This is ideal for people who are looking for a more natural and less processed drink.
+- It is made using natural ingredients: Mead is made using natural ingredients such as water, honey and fruits.
+This is great for people who are looking for a more natural and less processed drink.

-• Gluten-free option: Mead is naturally gluten-free, making it a suitable choice for individuals with gluten sensitivities.
-It is also ideal for those following a gluten-free diet.
+- Gluten-free option: Mead is naturally gluten-free, making it a suitable choice for individuals with gluten sensitivities.
+It is also great for those following a gluten-free diet.

 Frequently Asked Questions